-23 Clinical Episodes are assigned to quarter-years based on anchor end dates.
+&lt;sup>23 Clinical Episodes are assigned to quarter-years based on anchor end dates.

-24 The number of pseudo-OP-TKA or pseudo-OP-THA Clinical Episodes is calculated using the following formulae $\#(pseudoOP){h,q} = Prop_OP{h,2018O1to2020O3} \#(TKA){h,q} - \#(OP){h,q}$ where h indexes the Episode Initiator, Prop is short for proportion, OP stands for OP-TKA or OP-THA, TKA and THA stand for all TKA and THA without MCC, including OP-TKA and OP-THA, and q indexes the quarter-year 25 Clinical Episodes are assigned to quarter-years based on anchor end dates.
+&lt;sup>24 The number of pseudo-OP-TKA Clinical Episodes is calculated using the following formula $\#(pseudoOP){h,q} = Prop\OP{h,2018Q1to3} \times \#(TKA){h,q} - \#(OP){h,q}$ where h indexes the Episode Initiator, Prop is short for proportion, OP stands for OP-TKA, TKA stands for all TKA without MCC, including OP-TKA, and q indexes the quarter-year logit regression where the dependent variable is an indicator for the TKA being performed in the outpatient setting, and the covariates are indicators for dementia/Alzheimer's, schizophrenia/bipolar, lung disease, cardiovascular conditions, kidney conditions, BMI >40 and other severe obesity, diabetes with complications, seizure disorder, leukemia/lymphoma, sickle cell anemia, coagulation defects and related conditions, adrenocortical insufficiency, intellectual disabilities, neurologic conditions, Crohn's disease, liver cirrhosis and other liver disease, underweight, presence of transplant, and ileostomy or colostomy based on the diagnoses on the trigger claims, and age in excess of 50 and its square.